tom2tomtomtom/bread/TESTING_CHECKLIST.md

 - **Security**: Properly secured and validated

 ### **🚀 Ready for Production:**
-The BREAD Asset Management System is **fully tested and operational**!
+The AIDEAS Asset Management System is **fully tested and operational**!
 All components work together seamlessly to provide a comprehensive asset management and creative workflow enhancement platform.

 **Next Steps:**
 1. Configure Supabase credentials for cloud storage